TolikPylypchuk/SharpHook/README.md

 In order to build this library, you'll first need to get libuiohook binaries.
-You you can get a [nightly build from this repository](https://github.com/TolikPylypchuk/SharpHook/actions/workflows/build.yml), or you can build them yourself as instructed in the [libuiohook fork](https://github.com/TolikPylypchuk/libuiohook) that SharpHook uses (not recommended as it's non-trivial, and you should most probably use the same options that the build in this repository uses anyway).
+You you can get a [nightly build from this repository](https://github.com/TolikPylypchuk/SharpHook/actions/workflows/build.yml), or you can build them yourself as instructed in the [libuiohook fork](https://github.com/TolikPylypchuk/libuiohook) that SharpHook uses – you should most probably use the same build steps as specified in SharpHook's GitHub Actions definition.

 Place the binaries into the appropriate directories in the `SharpHook` project, as described in the following table: